 What is the difference between CBD and nicotine?

 With the growing popularity of both CBD and nicotine products, it is helpful to know the distinctions between the two in order to not only understand how they differ in their effects and composition, but also to recognize which one is most suitable for your intentions.
-Are you looking for pain relief and reduced anxiety?
-Perhaps you are wanting a kick of alertness and heightened adrenaline?
 By the end of this blog, you will be familiarized and educated on the basics of both CBD and nicotine, making your choice between the two significantly easier.